RotoyDK/RotoyInSpace/Mission_04.md

 ## Step 6

-Try now to write a code that makes Rotoy spin around and stops the motors afterwards. ``|Download|`` the code and test it!
+Try now to write a code that makes Rotoy spin around and stops the motors afterward. ``|Download|`` the code and test it!

 Did it work?
 No?
 Click next to find out why!